 Pulis Field, behind the Wyckoff YMCA, Spring Meadow Drive, Wyckoff

-Players born from 2008-17 can practice at the outdoor turf facility so they can build their skills and enjoyment of soccer through drills and games.
+Players in Kindergarten through Level U12 can practice at the outdoor turf facility so they can build their skills and enjoyment of soccer through drills and games.
 Children will be placed in age-appropriate groups.
 The curriculum will include fundamental ball mastery techniques, dribbling, 1-vs.-1 skills and turns, passing and control, shooting and finishing.
 You do not need to be a current Torpedoes travel soccer player to join.

 Turtle Back Zoo